-Within an hour of landing on Norfolk, I’m seated in a catamaran that’s dangling from a crane, being lowered into the ocean at Cascade Pier for a champagne sunset cruise.
+Meet at Cascade Pier for a scenic cruise.
 With no port or marina on the island, this is the only way to launch a boat; it’s a thrilling, if slightly nerve-wracking, experience.
-As the sun speeds towards the western horizon, skipper Luke Fitzpatrick negotiates a sloppy shoreline surge to slip through a narrow tunnel and around formations called Elephant and Cathedral rock – their names suggesting not only their shape but also their size.
-Enormous columns of basalt loom above and, arriving at Anson Bay, there is bottomless champagne to farewell the day.
-Cheers to tomorrow.
+As the sun speeds towards the western horizon, negotiate the shoreline through a narrow tunnel and around formations called Elephant and Cathedral rock – their names suggesting not only their shape but also their size.
+Enormous columns of basalt loom above and, arriving at Anson Bay.

 Governor’s Lodge Resort